Combined Detection¶

 -

-Please select at least two monitors; the right side will display their groupings by conditions.
-You can add up to 10 monitors.
+Please select at least two monitors; the right side will display their by condition groups.
+Up to 10 monitors can be added.

 -

-Combination Method: Define whether the combined monitor triggers an event using logical expressions that follow AND, OR, NOT operations.
-When all selected monitors trigger an abnormal state, it evaluates to true; otherwise, it evaluates to false.
+Combination Method: Follows the logic expression of AND/OR/NOT to define whether the combined monitor triggers an event.
+When all selected monitors trigger abnormal states, it resolves as true; otherwise, it resolves as false.

 Logical Operations¶

-When the selected monitors are in an abnormal state, they evaluate to True
+When the selected monitors are in an abnormal state, they resolve as True

 ---|---|---|